Frequently Asked Questions

 We welcome applications for the OCCA Programme for Masters Students while you are awaiting the results of your application to a Masters course.
 Please note, however, that OCCA Programme for Masters Students applications will only be fully reviewed once a candidate is offered a place on a relevant Masters course.

 Applicants who are accepted on to the OCCA Programme for Masters Students will be able to take the programme for a full academic year.
-At the end of that year, students who are enrolled on a Masters Course that lasts more than one academic year (like the MPhil or MTh) are welcome to apply for an additional year on the OCCA Programme for Masters Students.
+At the end of that year, students who are enrolled on a Masters Course that lasts more than one academic year (like MTh) are welcome to apply for an additional year on the OCCA Programme for Masters Students.

 Also welcome, are applicants who are already undertaking the first year of a two-year Masters course.
 These applicants may apply to take the OCCA Programme for Masters Students alongside the second year of their Masters Course.